pixelhypercube/pixelhypercube/README.md

 - 🎵  Listening To Music (mostly videogame music)
 - <img width="20px" src="https://user-images.githubusercontent.com/54231827/110572301-1b69e600-8194-11eb-88e5-c20d2e855794.png"/>   Watching Youtube Videos (very random videos)
 #### What I want to do in the future:
-- 🎓  Planning to apply for university (after I've finishing my polytechnic diploma and NS)
+- 🎓  Planning to apply for a computer science degree (after I've finishing my polytechnic diploma and NS)

 ### Technologies and Programs